EcoworksEY/Ecoworks-frontend-microrepo/.github/project_guidelines.md

 - Write concise and descriptive commit messages.

 ## Naming Conventions
-- Use camelCase for variable, function, and class names.
+- Use camelCase for variable, function, and className names.
 - Use PascalCase for type names.
 - Prefix private properties and methods with an underscore.
 - Avoid using single-letter variable names.